Autumn Affair: Production

 The series went into production without a sponsor, as the station ATN7 wanted to gain experience in television drama production.

 The cast comprised just six regulars; the story focused on Julia (Muriel Steinbeck), a widow in a love triangle situation with two men.

 Filmink later wrote that "Steinbeck was... a natural choice to play the lead...
 She laughed, loved and suffered with jolly good decency – the quintessential Muriel Steinbeck part."
 Ailsa McPherson, who worked on the show as script assistant, wrote "for performance quality Autumn Affair relied heavily on Muriel Steinbeck's professionalism and her photographic memory.
 She had a prodigious capacity to remember lines and to be almost word perfect after reading them aloud only three or so times.
 It saved the episode on a good many occasions."

 The series was well-received when originally broadcast.

 Richard Lane wrote every episode.
-There were only two main sets and a could of small side pieces.
-Actors also would leave the series - Janette Craig accepted the role of Bubba in Summer of the Seventeenth Doll and had to be written out.
+There were only two main sets and some small side pieces.
+Actors also would leave the series - Janette Craig accepted the role of Bubba in theatre production of Summer of the Seventeenth Doll and had to be written out.

 David Cahill left the show after directing 72 episodes.
 He was replaced by Ken Hannam.
 The series ended in 1959 after 156 episodes.

-In a 1960 article in Sydney Morning Herald, it was noted that although mistakes were made during the production of the series due to inexperience, it nevertheless paved the way for improved locally produced drama productions.
+In a 1960 article in the Sydney Morning Herald, it was noted that although mistakes were made during the production of the series due to inexperience, it nevertheless paved the way for improved locally produced drama productions.

-Actors who appeared in the show included Muriel Steinbeck, Queenie Ashton, Diana Perryman (MBE (died 1979)(the sister of actress and singer Jill Perryman), Janet Craig, Leonard Bullen and Owen Weingott.
+Actoress Muriel Steinbeck played the title character, whilst other performers included Queenie Ashton, Diana Perryman (MBE (the sister of actress and singer Jill Perryman), Janet Craig, Leonard Bullen and Owen Weingott.

 Cast members Queenie Ashton and Janette Craig had previously appeared in a 1957 ABC TV play together called Tomorrow's Child, though it is not known if a copy of the production still exists.

 Every episode except for two of this series are held by the National Film and Sound Archive.